ow-mods/outer-wilds-unity-template/README.md

+**This template is outdated and no longer actively maintained.
+Please go to the [modding Discord](https://discord.gg/9vE5aHxcF9) and ask JohnCorby, Bird, MegaPiggy, Trifid, or Wyrm for an invite to the new template.**

 # Outer Wilds : Unity Template
 Template Unity Project with Outer Wilds scripts in it, meant for making AssetBundles to use in mods (such as new horizons).